Learn how to create an XDM schema for mobile app events.

 Custom field groups are always placed under your Experience Cloud Org identifier.

-You now have a schema to use for the rest of the tutorial.
+You now have a schema to use for the remainder of the tutorial.

 Next: Create a datastream